LogtalkDotOrg/logtalk.org/_pages/backend_requirements.md

 * expanding a relative path into an absolute path (including paths with environment variables)
 * converting between Prolog internal paths and operating-systems paths (if necessary)
 * file and directory existence testing
-* file modification time
+* file size and modification time
-* file deleting
+* file copying, renaming, and deleting
 * file permissions (read, write, execute)
 * querying and changing the current working directory
 * directory creating and deleting